 I wish to see more Cambodian movies that talk about the present and daily life.
 We should be able to create a bigger story and explore our culture to the world.

 The story is a bit confusing.
 It’s about a man journey who come to Cambodia to collect some cash.
-If you can ingore about the story and just see how Cambodia was filmed for the very first time, it is not too bad.
+If you can ignore the story and just see how Cambodia was filmed for the very first time, it is not too bad.

 They turned an abandoned French building into a hotel, trained a real Cambodian cyclo driver into a film star.
 They even trained a monkey to appear in the movie as well.